Here’s a list of commonly asked questions. If you can’t find the answer here, email us.

 Blue Mountains Building Company holds its license under Olix Pty Ltd and our Australian Business Number is: 47 334 880 610

-All home building projects over $20,000 require Home Warranty Insurance.
+All home building projects over $20,000 require Home Building Compensation Insurance.
 This is taken out by the builder on behalf of the home owner.
 Its purpose is to provide protection for the home owner to cover costs of repairs if needed in the future.

 In 2014 the NSW Government Home Building Compensation Fund took over provision of this insurance from private insurers.
 It is mandatory for the builder to provide the home owner with this insurance.